matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 It can be whatever you want but the important aspect is that it is _INTENTIONAL_.
 You are not just getting sucked in and spun around from post to post until you end up deep in the rabbit hole reading about how to make a wooden bench.

-Although these miscellaneous online mis-adventures can be fun and you gain all sorts of random pub quiz knowledge, mostly the information won't stick and the time spent is non-refundable.
+Although these miscellaneous online mis-adventures can be fun gaining all sorts of random pub quiz knowledge, mostly the information won't stick and the time spent is non-refundable.

 Instead if your intention that day is to go looking for new content or learning how to make a wooden bench, well then this rabbit hole is perfect for you 🐰